 - Header 2: Denver Colorado web design and Internet consulting company EBIZ Machine has designed a case study to educate businesses about techniques used to improve the usability and relevance of their websites and ensure that their products and services are visible to the online community.

 D. Techniques Used: Sitemaps Both Google [2] and Yahoo [3] offer a process by which you can provide information about the web pages that make up your site AND expedite the indexing process.
-Here’s a handy tool you can use to create a Google sitemap: sitemapspal.com.
-In the case of WITHseo.com, I have followed the recommended validation and sitemap submission steps described in the Google and Yahoo articles referenced in the footnotes.
+Here’s a handy tool to create a Google sitemap: sitemapspal.com.
+With WITHseo.com, I have followed the recommended validation and sitemap submission steps described in the Google and Yahoo articles referenced in the footnotes.

-E. Techniques Used: Development technologies Although frequently debated, it appears that the use of certain development technologies may impede proper indexing of website pages.
-Examples cited include HTML frames, Macromedia Flash animation, complicated internal links, and JavaScript.
-To the extent possible, I avoid the use of these technologies in the WITHseo.com development.
+E. Techniques Used: Development technologies Although frequently debated, certain development technologies may impede the proper indexing of website pages.
+Examples include HTML frames, Macromedia Flash animation, complicated internal links, and JavaScript.
+I avoid using these technologies in the WITHseo.com development to the extent possible.

-WITHseo.com is a “static” HTML website – no Flash, frames, or database access is used.
+WITHseo.com is a “static” HTML website with no Flash, frames, or database access.
 JavaScript is kept to a minimum, and internal page links used to navigate the WITHseo.com pages consist of simple directory paths.

-Poor Website – SEO Techniques Used for WITHOUTseo.com I assume that Tom would show hostility towards his brother’s SEO techniques.
+Poor Website – SEO Techniques Used for WITHOUTseo.com I assume Tom would show hostility towards his brother’s SEO techniques.
 The plan for the Poor Website is to exercise poor judgment in its design and then ignore it.
-Its “Meta Tags,” including keywords and page descriptions, are left undefined.
-No attempt has been made to optimize the WITHOUTseo.com web page content or embed key phrases in-site links and URLs.
-Going forward, no attempt will be made to refresh, update or enhance the site.
+Its “Meta Tags,” including keywords and page descriptions, are undefined.
+No attempt has been made to optimize the WITHOUTseo.com web page content or embed key phrases, site links, and URLs.
+In the future, no attempt will be made to refresh, update, or enhance the site.
 I think Tom Jordache would be proud!
 I hope that this is not how you developed your site!

-In the web design world, HTML “frames” are sometimes used on web pages to display multiple or long HTML documents in the same browser window.
+In web design, HTML “frames” are sometimes used to display multiple or long HTML documents in the same browser window.
 Because frames are thought to impede indexing in some search engines, they are utilized for WITHOUTseo.com.

 Conclusion It’s been a long time, but, as I recall, in the “Rich Man, Poor Man” TV miniseries, both brothers suffered a great personal tragedy, and TV viewers lost many hours of productive time glued to the set.
 However, from a commercial and economic standpoint, I believe it’s safe to say that Rudy was certainly more of a commercial success than his misfit brother Tom.